 Does a simple glance into your postbox sometime around 10th or 15th of the month and all those baby blue envelopes give you a major headache?
 With a current median income in Serbia, this is not a situation to look forward to.
 However, I may have a solution for you.

-Elance is a leading world internet platform focused on earning money on the internet and working with over a million freelancers.
-More importantly for us, there are a lot of our people engaged with Elance.
-You’ll find it interesting to learn that just last year Serbia held the fifth position in Europe when it comes to earning money through Elance-ing.
+Upwork is a leading world internet platform focused on earning money on the internet and working with over a million freelancers.
+More importantly for us, there are a lot of our people engaged with Upwork.
+You’ll find it interesting to learn that just last year Serbia held the fifth position in Europe when it comes to earning money through Upwork-ing.
 After learning these facts I felt like I have finally found something to keep me in one place.
 This was the start of my career as a freelancer.

 Scam – a confidence game or other fraudulent scheme, especially for making a quick profit; swindle. (dictionary.com)